-The IS Foundation includes CIS 162 and 260; MTH 125; STA 215, 312 or 318; and either COM 201 or WRT 350.
+The IS foundation includes CIS 162 and CIS 260; MTH 125; STA 215, or STA 312, or STA 318; and either COM 201 or WRT 350.
 Completing the IS Foundation courses require programming, analytical reasoning, and communication skills.
 These skills are important to excel in the computing field.

 The IS Foundation GPA is calculated on no more than one repeat per course.
 Achievement of the minimum requirements does not guarantee admission to the major.
 The School of CIS will also consider internship availability and the applicant's suitability for internships before granting admission.
 Transfer students must complete at least six hours of CIS coursework before applying, but should consult with a CIS advisor before scheduling their first semester.

-NOTE: While admission to major standing in information systems (IS) may be achieved with completion of the computer science foundation instead of the IS foundation, it is still necessary to complete all the required courses of the information systems major.
+Note: While admission to major standing in information systems may be achieved with completion of the computer science or information technology foundation instead of the IS foundation, it is still necessary to complete all the required courses of the information systems major.